 Washed-rind cheeses are firmer, lower-moisture cheeses that were made in highlands and up in the mountains.
-The cheeses needed to be able to keep well, as oftentimes travel down the mountains was hard for many months of the year and anyone wishing to sell them in the markets in the lowlands would have to wait till the spring.
+The cheeses needed to be able to keep well, as oftentimes travel down the mountains was hard for many months of the year and anyone wishing to bring them down to the markets in the lowlands to sell there would have to wait till the spring.

-The rinds from all Washed-Rind Cheeses tend to be bitter and smelly.
+The rinds from all washed-rind cheeses tend to be bitter tasting, and smelly.

 Aka “washed-crust cheeses.”